Monica CohenAdjunct Assistant Professor of English and Comparative Literature604 Philosophy Hall

 Office Hours:Wed 5:30pm-7:30pm

 B.A., Yale (1987); Ph.D., Columbia (1994).
-Monica Feinberg Cohen specializes in English narrative of the long nineteenth century and the nineteenth-century European novel.
-Her teaching interests include Victorian cultural studies, novel and genre theory, and gender studies.
-Her book, Professional Domesticity in the Victorian Novel: Women, Work and Home, was published by Cambridge University Press in 1998.
-Her articles have appeared in Novel, Studies in the Novel, Victorian Literature and Culture, Dickens Studies Annual, The Dickens Quarterly, and Texas Studies in Language and Literature.
-She has contributed to the Oxford Bibliographies On-line, Victorian Women Novelists and the "Woman Question" (Cambridge University Press, 1999), The Encyclopedia of the Novel (Fitzroy Dearborn, 1998).
-She is a contributor to the MLA Guide to Teaching MANSFIELD PARK (forthcoming) and author of the introductions to the Barnes and Noble reprints of Emma (2012), The Mystery of Edwin Drood (2012), The Old Curiosity Shop (2009).
-She is the recipient of the 2009 Tony Hilfer Memorial Prize from Texas Studies in Literature and Language and is currently at work on a manuscript concerning Victorian literary piracy and pirate narratives.
-She is an MLA Special Delegate representing Women in the Profession.
+Monica Feinberg Cohen specializes in British narrative of the long nineteenth century and the nineteenth-century European novel.
+Her first book, Professional Domesticity in the Victorian Novel: Women, Work and Home (Cambridge UP) places Victorian domestic ideology in the context of Great Britain’s emerging professional culture.
+Her second book, Pirating Fiction: Ownership and Creativity in Nineteenth-century Popular Culture (University of Virginia Press) considers nineteenth-century literary piracy as an acknowledged creative tool.
+Her articles and book reviews have appeared in Novel, Studies in the Novel, Victorian Literature and Culture, Dickens Studies Annual, The Dickens Quarterly, Texas Studies in Language and Literature, Victorian Studies, and RaVon.
+She has contributed to the Oxford Bibliographies On-line, the Oxford Research Encyclopedia of Literature, Victorian Women Novelists and the "Woman Question" (Cambridge University Press), The Encyclopedia of the Novel (Fitzroy Dearborn).
+She is a contributor to the MLA Guide to Teaching Austen’s MANSFIELD PARK and the MLA Guide to Teaching Austen’s PERSUASION, and author of the introductions to reprints of Oliver Twist (Race Point 2015), Emma (Barnes and Noble 2012), The Mystery of Edwin Drood (Barnes and Noble 2012), The Old Curiosity Shop (Barnes and Noble 2009).
+She is the recipient of the 2009 Tony Hilfer Memorial Prize for the best article published in Texas Studies in Literature and Language, and served as an MLA Special Delegate representing Women in the Profession from 2013 to 2016.